50K Elevation Gain: 4,392 feet

 50K 2-Person Relay

 The 50K relay is a 2-person relay mimicking the 50K course, with the relay handoff happening at Aid Station #3, located back at the Start/Finish Line.
 Runner #1 completes all of the lower trails and runs through the Start/Finish line back at the main parking area, for a checkpoint/split time.
 After crossing the timing point, Runner #1 will hand their bib belt (relay baton) to Runner #2.
 Runner #2 then head out toward the upper trails (part 2 of the 50K course).

-The 30K will be brand new for 2022.
 Runners will follow the 50K course until Mile 13.8, at which time they will not come back to the start/finish checkpoint with the 50K runners, but instead will turn left at the Bagwell Creek Bridge on Stonewall Trail and follow the remainder of the Half Marathon Course.
-More information to follow!
+Total elevation gain is 2107 feet.

 Elevation Gain: 1,510 feet

 The half marathon course has a mixture of technicality ratings.
 Approximately 15% miles of the course is wide (>4'-wide) smooth trail.
 The rest is comprised of single-track, with grassy, smooth underlayment (10%) and rocky, and/or loose surface (75%).
 Much of the trail includes banked turns, and undulating climbs/descents.
 The final climb (Heart Attack Hill is 1.4 miles up to the checkpoint before descending the last 2.3 miles to the finish.

 Paiute Meadows 4.5-Mile Trail Run